The Best Italian Pasta Experience: Ten Must-Try Dishes

 Many ravioli options (cheese, mushroom, meat) without including their cousins, tortelloni, tortellini, etc. One of my absolute favorites is Ravioli di Ricotta e Spinaci al Burro e Salvia.
 The key to this dish, in my opinion, is the consistency of the fresh pasta, neither too firm nor too sloppy, and a generous amount of Parmigiano Reggiano heaped on top just before serving.

 The ravioli are stuffed with ricotta, spinach, some Parmigiano Reggiano, an egg, salt, and pepper.
-Simultaneously, the sauce is made by melting about 40g of unsalted butter in a pan, taking care not to burn or split.
+Simultaneously, melt about 40g of unsalted butter in a pan, taking care not to burn or split it.
 Add 8-12 sage leaves and allow to infuse for a few minutes on very low heat.
 The perfect result is if the sage crisps slightly, adding texture to the overall dish.
 Toss the ravioli in the sauce and grind some black pepper on top.
 Take off the heat, serve, and spoon on lots of Parmigiano.
 Delicate, subtle, and mouth-wateringly pleasing!

 Ravioli di Ricotta